 Both men and women can slip up and have accidental affairs, though the most accident-prone are those who drink, those who travel, those who don’t get asked much, those who don’t feel very tightly married, those whose running buddies screw around, and those who are afraid to run from a challenge.
 Most are men.

-- To decide that infidelity was a stupid thing to do, to confess it or not to do so, but to resolve to take better precautions in the future;
+- To decide that fooling around was a stupid thing to do, to confess it or not to do so, but to resolve to take better precautions in the future;

 - To decide you wouldn’t have done such a thing unless your husband or wife had let you down, put the blame on your mate, and go home and pick your marriage to death;